allnulled/vue-boilerplate-better/README.md

 Go to `src/styles/all.scss` and add your file, then save it.
 If you are running `npm run dev-styles`, the Sass files will be compiled automatically.

+### Reuse zcomponents

+The `zcomponents` library is a kit of user-interface web components coded for Vue.js (v2) and based on `win7.css` too.
+They will provide you a basic setup for user-interface building that is already familiar to the user.

+See [zcomponents](.src/components/zcomponents/zcomponents.md) to know more.